What Is the RESPECT Act?

 - Unions could also use supervisors to collect union authorization cards.
 Few workers will refuse to sign a union card when their boss presses them to do so, regardless of whether or not they actually want union representation.

-- Bringing internal union politics into business decisions by including supervisors in bargaining units would impede business productivity.
+- Bringing internal union politics into business decisions by including supervisors in bargaining units would impede business competitiveness.
+This can cost jobs.
 Keeping management and unions distinct enables companies to focus on the bottom line.

 James Sherk is Bradley Fellow in Labor Policy in the Center for Data Analysis at The Heritage Foundation.